Wharfedale Ton – FAQs

 The bike – will my bike be good enough?

 The lighter the bike the better.
 A road bike with decent gears is ideal.
-You can do this on a mountain bike or hybrid but it is much harder.
+You can do this on a mountain bike or hybrid but it is much more effort as a general rule.

 What should I take with me?